ryanmokeefe/scribble-exercise/readme.md

 # Scribble

-is a week-long Ruby on Rails project.
+is a week-long Ruby on Rails writing application.

+We will start off with two models: `Posts` and `Comments`, and eventually add in `Users` with secure password authentication.

 ## MVC